DeepCore: AI-Powered Robotics in Extreme Environments

 • Deployment for Earth-based use (disaster zones, remote terrain).

-• 4–5 semi-autonomous or coordinated rovers.
+• 4–5 semi-autonomous or coordinated robots.

 • 5-year operational timeframe.